 33. Wedding Games

-If you’re planning a casual outdoor wedding (heck, even a formal one!), than outdoor games are a must have.
+If you’re planning a casual outdoor wedding (heck, even a formal one!), outdoor games are a fun addition.

 34. Send Off Sparklers